irajs/DASH-IF-IOP/90-Security.inc.md

 	<figcaption>Role of the authorization service in DRM workflow related communication.</figcaption>
 </figure>

 An authorization service SHALL digitally sign any issued [=authorization token=] with an algorithm from the "HMAC with SHA-2 Functions" or "Digital Signature with ECDSA" sets as defined in [[!jwt|the JWT specification]].
 The HS256 algorithm is recommended as a highly compatible default, as it is a required part of every JWT implementation.
 License server implementations SHALL validate the digital signature and reject tokens with invalid signatures or tokens using signature algorithms other than those referenced here.
+The license server MAY further constrain the set of allowed algorithms.

 #### Obtaining authorization tokens #### {#CPS-lr-model-authz-requesting}